NoaBm96/opsscool-docs/home-assignments-submission-guide.md

 1. Code!
 Make changes, add files, write your best solution possible!
-1. Ready to have your code reviewed? first run `git status` and use `git add` to select only the files that are relevant for this assignment
+1. Ready to have your code reviewed? first run `git status` and use `git add` to select only the files that are relevant for this assignment (`git add my-file-name`)
 1. Run `git commit` command with the `-m` flag and provide a MEANINGFUL description of your change
     ```$sh
     $ git commit -m "Full running solution for coidng home assignment #3"